Tillman joins Rangers on loan from Bayern Munich

 Malik Tillman has joined Rangers on a season-long loan from Bayern Munich, with the Ibrox side having an option to buy the attacking midfielder.

-Tillman, 20, made seven appearances for the German champions last season, and made his international debut for USA last month.
+Tillman, 20, made seven appearances for the German champions last season, and made his debut for the USA last month.

 He becomes Rangers' fifth signing of the summer.